Woman charged with tossing chairs from Canada high-rise

-TORONTO — A 19-year-old woman turned herself into police on Wednesday to face charges of allegedly throwing two chairs off a 45th story balcony along a busy downtown Toronto street.
+TORONTO — A 19-year-old woman turned herself in to police on Wednesday to face charges for allegedly throwing two chairs off a 45th story balcony along a busy downtown Toronto street.
 The incident shown in an online video has sparked widespread outrage.

 Det.
 Todd Higo said Marcella Zoia turned herself in.
 A widely viewed video shot from the apartment balcony shows a woman throwing one of the chairs, which plummets to the street below.